Zacbaron/Docs/pages/mydoc/mydoc_company_member_search.md

 ### Company / Member Search

+{% include image.html file="backoffice/companysearch.png" alt="Company Search" caption="Company Search" %}

-{% include image.html file="backoffice/search.png" alt="Member / Company Search" caption="Member / Company Search" %}
+{% include image.html file="backoffice/membersearch.png" alt="Member Search" caption="Member Search" %}

 Worker CRM features a keyword search function that is available for both members and companies.
 A back office operator is able to enter in any information regarding a member or company, for instance a name, phone number, address, registration ID etc.